 This is why, back in 2012, we helped to found the “effective altruism community”.
 It’s a group of people devoted to using evidence and reason to figure out the most effective ways to help others, whether through donations, political advocacy, or their careers.

 The easiest thing to do right now is to join the effective altruism newsletter.
 You’ll be sent a couple of emails that introduce the key ideas; a monthly update on new research; and be notified of the key conferences each year.

-For a more popular introduction, check out Doing Good Better, a book by our co-founder Will MacAskill (though it’s focused more on measurable global health interventions than we would focus today), or his TED talk.
+You can also read Doing Good Better, a book by our co-founder Will MacAskill (though it’s focused more on measurable global health interventions than we would focus today), or his TED talk.
 Steven Levitt, the author of Freakonomics, said the book “should be required reading for anyone interested in making the world better”.

 Ways to meet people

 Once you’re up to speed, try to meet people in-person, since this is how to find connections that can really help your career.
 One way to do this is to attend an Effective Altruism Global conference or a regional EAGx conference.
 To be notified of the latest dates, join the effective altruism newsletter.